billspat/azrunr/README.md

     AZURESUB=<azure subscription id>
     AZURERG=<resource group this will primarily be used with>
 ```
+  * There are additional entries for different processes.
+They can be seen in the file 'example-Renviron'

 Note: The `.Renviron` file is read when you start R and creates environment variables you can access from your R session.
 See https://rstats.wtf/r-startup.html for a good description.